 - 4. If an agreeable solution is not reached within 5 instructional days from receipt of the appeal as noted in step 3, the student will have 3 instructional days to report the issue to the Dean, Instructional Affairs.
 The Dean, Instructional Affairs will have 5 instructional days to investigate the issue and attempt to reach an agreeable solution. - 5.
 If an agreeable solution is not reached within 5 instructional days from receipt of the appeal as noted in step 4, the student will have 3 instructional days to report the issue to the President or the President's designee.
 The President or President's designee will have 10 instructional days from receipt of the appeal to appoint a fact-finding committee to investigate the issue and attempt to reach an agreeable solution.
-The decision reached at this level in the process is the final step in the College's process; however, any student wishing to appeal beyond this point may untilize the State Student Complaint process on page 243.
+The decision reached at this level in the process is final.